lbrn/lbrn-jekyll/summer-research/faq.markdown

-### *Housing - East Campus Apartments*
+### *Housing - Campus Apartments*

 **Is housing available?**

-* The LBRN office can arrange for participants to stay at the LSU East Campus Apartments if necessary.
+* The LBRN office can arrange for participants to stay at the LSU Campus Apartments if necessary.
 These are 4 bedroom units and you will live with other students (same gender) from one of our summer research programs.
+This is subject to change pending LSU Residential Housing arrangements.

 * The cost of housing will be covered by the LBRN Summer Undergraduate Research Program.